 - Disposable piping bags – I used 2 piping bags, one for the black icing and the other for the white one.
-Both were fitted with the round tips.
+Both were fitted with round tips.

 And this was how I made the toppers:

-- First and foremost, I prepared the templates.
-I traced them onto pieces of parchment squares that I cut out from a larger sheet of parchment paper.
+- I traced mine onto pieces of parchment squares that I cut out from a larger sheet of parchment paper.
 I cut each of the parchment squares such that they could fit the soccer ball template.
 Having the templates on smaller pieces of parchment makes piping and handling the templates easier.
-It is important that you use parchment paper for the piping as it really helps with releasing the toppers once they are set.
-I have used grease proof paper before but the royal icing tend to stick to the paper even after it is all set and dry.
+It is important that you use parchment paper for the piping.
+This really helps with releasing the toppers once they are set.
+I have used greaseproof paper before.
+But the royal icing tends to stick to the paper even after it is all set and dry.

 - Once the center was done, I moved on to the remaining sections of the ball.
-The side sections were pentagons, and I filled alternate ones with black royal icing in the same manner I did for the hexagon shape in the center.
+The side sections were pentagons, and I filled alternate ones with black, in the same manner, I did for the hexagon shape in the center.